baurzhan-konurbayev/ec2-net-utils/README.md

 The spec file produces RPM ec2-net-utils.
 The ec2-net-utils RPM contains ENI support.
 It allows you to attach an ENI to a running instance and have it work as you would expect.

 ## Install
+Make directories structures for RPM building: mkdir -p ~/rpmbuild/{BUILD,BUILDROOT,RPMS,SOURCES,SPECS,SRPMS}

-Copy folders SOURCES and SPECS into the folder ~/rpmbuild/ Under the folder ~/rpmbuild/SPECS run 'rpmbuild -ba ec2-utils.spec'
+Copy folders SOURCES and SPECS from ec2-net-utils into the corresponding folders under ~/rpmbuild/

+Under the folder ~/rpmbuild/SPECS run 'rpmbuild -ba ec2-utils.spec'

 * Imporant!
 Don't forget to enable the `elastic-network-interfaces` systemd unit, or ENI's won't work at boot!